Taiwan won't be forced to bow to China, President Tsai says during National Day celebrations

 Despite the constant military threat, analysts pointed out that Taiwan has steadily expanded its international presence over the last few years.
 Last Thursday, Tsai welcomed former Australian prime minister Tony Abbott and a group of French senators in Taipei, as she vowed to deepen collaborations with "freedom-loving democracies" around the world.

 "It is a balancing act," said J. Michael Cole, a Taipei-based senior fellow with Global Institute Taiwan.
-"Taiwan has been in recent years seizing the opportunity to expand its international space ... we have seen this with the United States in recent years, but more and more other democracies -- large and small -- are also willing to challenge what just a few years ago had been unreachable red lines defined by Beijing."
+"Taiwan has been in recent years seizing the opportunity to expand its international space ... we have seen this with the United States in recent years, but more and more other democracies -- large and small -- are also willing to challenge what just a few years ago had been unbreachable red lines defined by Beijing."

 For example, Lithuania announced in July that it would allow Taipei to open a new representative office under the name "Taiwan" -- despite having no formal diplomatic relations with the self-governing island.
 Beijing strongly opposed the move, and both China and Lithuania subsequently recalled their ambassadors amid worsening ties.